 Today, we are an established leader in creating thoughtful, resource efficient, healthy, equitable, and beautiful urban buildings and places.
 Over half of our team members hold a sustainability accreditation, and each year we plant trees to offset our firm’s carbon footprint.
 We are knowledgeable proponents of the Living Building Challenge.
 We recently completed Washington State’s Largest Passive House Multifamily Building to date, and have more LEED-certified projects in our portfolio than we can count.

-At Weber Thompson, we are committed to our role, not just as architects, but as team leaders.
+At Weber Thompson, we are committed to our role, not just as design professionals, but as team leaders.
 We believe that a well planned process, with the best possible people involved, brings exceptional final results for our clients.

 Digital Tools for Innovative Design